TJ55990/Javascript-projects/README.md

-# Javascript-projects
+# JavaScript Projects
-A collection of JavaScript assignments and projects from my course.
+This repository contains all my JavaScript coding assignments and projects from the course.
+Each folder corresponds to a different assignment or challenge, and code will be updated regularly.
+Click Commit changes to save.